Meet the Board of the Wine Guild:

 His wine cellar reflects his interest in wines from all over the world, rediscovering unfashionable wines and seeking out value.

 He helped create the Guild’s charitable trust and has worked with Maggie McNie MW and others to develop the Guild’s mentoring and educational activities, as well as organising many events.

-He is chairman of Trinity College London, the examination board for English and the Performing Arts, having previously been Deputy Chairman of Trinity Laban, the conservatoire for music and dance, and Chairman of The Blackheath Halls.
+He has previously been chairman of Trinity College London, the examination board for English and the Performing Arts, Deputy Chairman of Trinity Laban, the conservatoire for music and dance, and Chairman of The Blackheath Halls.
 His interest in conservation is pursued through his chairmanship of the Friends of Barnes Common, which he has helped develop from a consultative friends group into a fully operational management company for this historic 50ha site.